 How much does participation cost? (for each level & age rec/travel/club)

 LTRC Lacrosse works hard to keep prices as low as possible but works to balance the price with what participants receive.
-In 2019, we are re-evaluating all aspects of the player experience and discussing items such as LTRC Logo and Branding, Spirit wear options, uniform quality, player experiences at US Lacrosse, Towson University and Johns Hopkins University.
+We are re-evaluating all aspects of the player experience and discussing items such as LTRC Logo and Branding, Spirit wear options, uniform quality, player experiences at USA Lacrosse, Towson University and Johns Hopkins University.

 When are the games and practices?

 That's a tough one.
 Click HERE for the current dates for games and practices based on your child’s age and team.
 Keep in mind, that up until the season starts, these dates may change

 What fields do the Travel and Rec teams play on?

 Our county provided home fields are Valley Fields North, Valley Fields South and Seminary Park, we also have limited field space at Meadowood Regional Park

 What is the field closure policy regarding adverse weather conditions?